9.3 Cueing: Kinesthetic, Auditory, and Visual

 CombinedComplex skill acquisitionUse one primary correction at a time

 Timing matters.
-Cue before the rep if setup is wrong.
-Cue during the rep if the client can safely correct in motion.
-Stop and reset if the error creates risk or if the client cannot process the cue while moving.
-A trainer should not keep adding cues while the client is stuck under heavy load.
+Cue before the rep if setup is wrong; cue during the rep if the client can safely correct in motion; stop and reset if the error creates risk or the client cannot process a cue while moving.
+A trainer should not keep stacking cues while the client is stuck under heavy load.

 Test Your Knowledge